Andres2704/rocketthermalanalysis/README.md

 On the second tab you will be able to simulate a 2D temperature distribution along the motor's bulkhead.
 This is a slow method since it is explicit and bidimensional, so be patient.

-All of three analysis can be exported as output txt file which you can easily import to excel or other sheet editor and also you can generate plots of the results.
+All the three analysis can be exported as output txt file which you can easily import to excel or other sheet editor and also you can generate plots of the results.

 All the mathematical model and validation of the software you can find here